jjvanzon/Circular-Language-Spec/spec/pointers/pointers.md

 2010-05

 - \> I do not know how it works yet.
 Now my mind says: follow all redirections, including multiple interface redirections… but in the Target Class story I stopped doing that.
 Maybe it is just what you want the term Target Interface to define.
 Maybe it is not even important.
 I don’t know.
 - \> Perhaps there should be a distinction between interface definition and target interface.
-I do feel that both the ‘follow only one class or interface step’ version is a concept to be aware of, but the target interface concept would actually be following all redirections to find the object that actually determines the publics.
+I do feel that both the ‘follow only one class or interface step’ version is a concept to be aware of, but the target interface concept might actually be following all redirections to find the object that actually determines the publics.
 - \> Yes.
 What is now called Target Interface should probably be called the *Interface Object* and the *Target Interface* is the object after following all types of redirections in any order.

 JJ